yardinternet/nutshell/README.md

 > After this change:
 >
 > - View Composers in the app/View/Composers directory will no longer be loaded automatically.
 To ensure they are registered, you have to configure them manually.
 > - Console Commands in the app/Console/Commands directory will no longer be loaded automatically.
-To ensure they are register, you have to configue them manually.
+To ensure they are register, you have to configure them manually.

->
+## Usage

+To override configuration for your child theme add the relevant files to the `child-theme/config` directory.
+The configuration for the child theme is merged with the parent configuration where child theme configuration takes precedence.
+To unset a configuration option from the parent theme in the child theme you can pass an empty array for that configuration option.